Hazjc11/Command-Mode/README.md

 # Command-Mode
-Makes your Windows 7-11 device boot into a setup-like state where you have a command prompt and almost full access to your windows install!

 ⚠ Notes before you install ⚠
 It is recommended to complete a normal restart on your device before launching Command Mode for the first time.